We believe in play.

-In 2021, Project Reimaginate is an initiative of students in the multiage year 5/6/7 class at Hallett Cove South Primary School, Adelaide, South Australia.
-The project began in 2019 with a focus on play and outdoor learning, leading to the transformation of several play spaces and a "Day Of Play" exhibition.
+Project Reimaginate began in 2019 with a focus on play and outdoor learning, leading to the transformation of several play spaces and a "Day Of Play" exhibition.
 In 2020, our focus moved indoors to transform our learning environment into bright, flexible and sustainable spaces purpose built for student-centred learning.
-In 2021, we are again turning our attention to the outdoors, teaming up with Nature Play SA to create an outdoor classroom and Japanese Garden.
+In 2021, we turned our attention back to the outdoors, teaming up with Nature Play SA to create an outdoor classroom and Japanese Garden.
 We also held a nighttime exhibition of native animal sculptures called "Night Creatures" to launch our new spaces.

 Kid With A Tool - A Project Built On Trust

 The definition of trust is, "firm belief in the reliability, truth, or ability of someone or something."